EarthBound: Development

-The game includes anti-piracy measures that, when triggered, increases enemy counts to make the game less enjoyable.
+The game includes anti-piracy measures that, when triggered, increases enemy counts to raise the difficulty level.
 Additionally, right before players reach the end of the pirated copy's story, their game resets and deletes its saved file in an act that IGN declared "arguably the most devious and notorious example of 'creative' copy protection".

 Music

 Mother composers Keiichi Suzuki and Hirokazu Tanaka returned to make the EarthBound soundtrack, along with newcomers Hiroshi Kanazu and Toshiyuki Ueno.
 In comparison with Mother, Itoi said that EarthBound had more "jazzy" pieces.
 Suzuki told Weekly Famitsu that the Super NES afforded the team more creative freedom with its eight-channel ADPCM based SPC700, as opposed to the old Nintendo Entertainment System's restriction of five channels of basic waveforms.
 This entailed higher sound quality and music that sounds closer to his regular compositions.
-Itoi believes that EarthBound may be the first video game to use vibrato, or "string-bending", in its music.
 The soundtrack was released by Sony Records on November 2, 1994.

 In Suzuki's songwriting process, he would first compose on a synthesizer before working with programmers to get it in the game.
 His personal pieces play when the player is walking about the map, out of battle.
 Suzuki's favorite piece is the music that plays while the player is on a bicycle, which he composed in advance of this job but found appropriate to include.
 He wrote over 100 pieces, but much of it was not included in the game.
-The team wrote enough music as to fill eight megabits of the 24 megabit cartridge—about two compact discs.
+The team wrote enough music as to fill eight megabits of the 24 megabit cartridge—equivalent to about two compact discs.